 Transfer your filling to a large pie dish or casserole.
-Pictured is the Supersize Enamel Baking Dish from Kleeneze.
 Roll out your pastry to fit the pie and plonk it on top, tucking in the edges if needed.

 Cook for at least half an hour, maybe up to 45 minutes, until the pastry is risen and browned and the potatoes are all soft.

 Of course, all manner of ingredients can go into a pie!
 This one was originally intended to be a cheese, onion and potato pie, but all the cheese was gone at the end of the shopping week.